The generic geometry of steady state varieties: Nondegeneracy, nonemptiness, dimension and finiteness

 Two other important classes of networks for which our results have implications are those that are injective and those that satisfy the conditions of Feinberg's Deficiency One Theorem \cite[Theorem~4.2]{Feinberg1995existence}.

+A reaction network is called \textit{injective} if $f_{\k}$ is injective as a map $\mathcal{P}_b\to\RR^s$ for all $(\k,b)\in \RR^m_{>0}\times L(\RR^n_{>0})$ (see \cite{craciun-feinbergI,feliu2012preclusion,Muller2015injectivity}).
 The \textit{Deficiency One Theorem} requires that, when all linkage classes of a given network are considered separately, their deficiencies add up to exactly the deficiency of the network, none of them being higher than $1$.
 Additionally, each linkage class should have no more than one terminal strong linkage class.
 These properties do not guarantee the existence of a positive steady state, so we need to require the network to be consistent.